Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Marquette vs Rider Betting Records & Stats

-- The Golden Eagles' record against the spread last season was 22-14-0.
+- The Golden Eagles had 22 wins in 36 games against the spread last season.

 Marquette vs. Rider Over/Under Stats